-Albuterol is a short-acting beta agonist (abbreviated: SABA).
-It is used as a rescue medication to treat an asthma attack for people ages four years and older.1-3 It is also approved to prevent exercise-induced asthma.1-3 Albuterol is taken via metered dose inhaler.
-Currently, albuterol is marketed as three brand name products:
+Albuterol is a short-acting beta-agonist (SABA).
+It is used as a rescue medicine to treat asthma attacks in people ages 4 and older.
+It is also approved to prevent exercise-induced asthma.
+Albuterol is taken using a metered-dose inhaler or nebulizer.1-3

 How does albuterol work?

 During an asthma attack, the muscles that surround the airways can constrict.
 This causes difficulty breathing, wheezing, shortness of breath, coughing, and chest tightness.
 Albuterol works by relaxing the muscles that surround the airways, which causes the airways to open up.4

 When albuterol is used to treat exercise-induced asthma, it is taken before exercising to prevent the constriction of the airway muscles.
 Albuterol affects the whole airway, from the large trachea to the very small bronchioles.
 It generally works in 5 to 8 minutes.
 The effects last 3 to 6 hours.1-3

 Formulations of albuterol

 Currently, albuterol is marketed as several brand-name products:4